dart-lang/site-www/src/_guides/language/sound-dart.md

 <a name="use-proper-return-types"></a>
 #### Use proper return types when overriding methods

-The return type of a method in a subclass must the same type or a subtype of the return type of the method in the superclass.
+The return type of a method in a subclass must be the same type or a subtype of the return type of the method in the superclass.
 Consider the getter method in the Animal class: